 Two nights ago, I purchased a graphic novel-as-memoir entitled The Imposter’s Daughter.
 I initially bought this novel because I am acquainted with the author, Laurie Sandell.
-I met her via email several years ago when I submitted a personal essay about domestic violence on college campuses to Glamour Magazine.
+I met her via email several years ago when I submitted an essay to Glamour Magazine.
 She responded enthusiastically, genuinely liked my writing and worked to get my essay placed in her magazine.

-Unfortunately, because a similar story was already in development at the magazine, the powers that be passed on my article.
+Unfortunately, because a similar piece was already in development at the magazine, the powers that be passed on my article.
 I recently touched based with Laurie and discovered that she had written a memoir published in 2009 (paperback came out in July 2010).
-I told her I would definitely purchase a copy and promptly forgot about her book amongst the chaos of relocating to a new area and raising two boys.

 So this week, I found myself, latte in hand wandering around Barnes and Noble looking for the new novel about Emily Dickinson by Lyndall Gordon, Lives Like Loaded Guns.
 I saw Laurie’s book prominently displayed on a table in the front of the store featuring new releases.
 I snatched it up, adding it to my previous selection and found a private corner in which to read.

 I knew that I was going to purchase Laurie’s book, (good or bad) just because I said that I would.
-Besides, I wanted to support the one published author that I sort of knew.
-(God knows that when I publish my first novel, I certainly want any and everyone I know to purchase a copy!)
-So, I set it aside and eagerly flipped to the beginning of the Dickinson expose.
+And I like supporting author’s work with dollars.
+So I grabbed it, added it to my large stack of books to purchase but with no real intention to read it, since I’m not really into graphic novels.
+But, I set it aside and eagerly flipped to the beginning of the Dickinson expose.
 I was revved up to read this book ever since I read this review.

 I grew up completely enamored with Emily Dickinson.
 It had been quite awhile since I thought about one of America’s greatest poets but I vaguely recalled her as being a prim, unadorned tortured soul writing feverishly in a locked attic somewhere.